farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 As it is a mixed-integer linear problem, the recommended solver is [CBC](https://projects.coin-or.org/Cbc).

+Some parameters allow to set stop criteria to the resolution of the mixed-integer linear problem :
+- stop criterion with a given relative MIP gap, and/or
+- stop criterion in solving time.

+#### Other

+The closed optimisation RAO can also filter "unsignificant" sensitivities so as to speed up the computation by reducing the number of non-zero elements in the mixed-integer linear problem.
+Two thresholds can be configured, one for the PST (in MW/tap) and one for the redispatching (in MW/MW) to define which sensitivity coefficients will be filtered and so removed from the optimization problem.

 #### Recap: final configuration

 The final associated configuration for closed optimisation module is the following one.